 The ministry of wardens is vital to a healthy church community, and the effective work of Gospel mission.
 Wardens are akin to church elders, and also act as the Officers of the Parish.
-The position has been a normal role in the church for a very long time, including functions specified in the 1662 Book of Common Prayer.
+The role of Warden has been in place in the church for a very long time, including functions specified in the 1662 Book of Common Prayer.

 - There are normally two wardens in a parish, one elected at the Annual Vestry Meeting (sometimes call the People's Warden) and one nominated by the minister (the Priest or Rector's Warden).

-- Wardens, as part of the local leadership of the church, must undertake Level 2 Safer Ministry Screening
+- Wardens, as part of the local leadership of the church, must fulfil the Safe Ministry requirements

 - Together with the minister and Parish Council, Wardens are Responsible Officers for the purposes of Work Health & Safety